SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     Joe has a proposal on the table, but no decision has been made.
     Let's hold off on writing about these until they are nailed down.
     Update: [Contributor 5711] is now DRI for rewriting/implementing Arrays.

+    UPDATE from Doug, 4/2/14:
+    We're getting pretty close.
+Dave's still working on it and keeps claiming it will be tomorrow.
+Really all we have to document is that there's a sugar for array types and show people how multiple sets of array brackets work (for multi-dimensional arrays) -- and bounce them over to the Standard Library Reference for the details.

 .. _Types_OptionalType: